jmkluthe/traveling_salesman_problem/README.md

 To run the nearest neighbor algorithm, simply replace the value of the variable 'inputfilename' at the top of nearest_neighbor.py with the filename containing the input data you want to run.
 Then call 'python nearest_neighbor.py' or 'python3 nearest_neighbor.py' on the command line.

+**NOTE: We used the Nearest Neighbor Algorithm for the competition.**